 In the ordinary course of their businesses, Prudential Securities Incorporated and its affiliates have engaged, and may in the future engage, in investment banking or financing transactions with the Company.
-The Company has a revolving credit facility (the Prudential Facility) with an affiliate of Prudential Securities Incorporated that bears interest at 125 basis points over one-month LIBOR and is secured by certain properties of the Company.
+The Company has a revolving credit facility (the Prudential Facility) with an affiliate of Prudential

+Securities Incorporated that bears interest at 125 basis points over one-month LIBOR and is secured by the Company's equity interest in certain Office Properties.
 As of September 15, 1997, there was approximately \$4.0 million outstanding under the Prudential Facility.
 The Company has also retained Prudential Securities Incorporated to provide certain financial advisory services in connection with the Transaction.
 The Prudential Insurance Company of America is the mortgage lender with respect to the Company's office building located at 17-17 Route 208, Fairlawn, New Jersey.
 In addition, in the ordinary course, certain of the Underwriters or their affiliates lease space at certain of the Company's Properties.